7 Facts from our Noom Review

 Can You Personalize Your Diet Based on Genetics?

 Nutrigenetics is a new field of research that studies the effect of genes on an individual’s nutritional needs.

-An individual’s genes can determine their predisposition to weight, insulin resistance, cardiovascular disease, and more.
-This is one of the reasons why doctors often ask individuals to report their family history (such as diabetes) when signing on new patients.
+An individual’s genes can determine their predisposition to overweight, insulin resistance, cardiovascular disease, and more.
+This is one of the reasons why doctors often ask individuals to report family history (such as diabetes) when signing on new patients.

 On a gene level, studies show that the number of copies of certain genes can predispose individuals to overweight and obesity.
 For example, having a reduced copy number of the salivary amylase gene has been associated with a higher BMI.

 Since individual needs can be radically different, the same nutritional regimen is not optimal for two people.
 In addition to preferences and lifestyle goals, genetics is an important factor to consider for personalized nutrition.

 When signing up on the Noom website, users can fill out a basic survey.